 High Quality Bibles – Realistic Expectations.

 Our highest quality Bibles in terms of craftsmanship and quality are the premium leather calfskin and goatskin Bibles.
 The prices of these Bibles are substantially higher than their genuine and bonded leather counterparts.
 The higher prices are associated with their superior materials and individual hand craftsmanship.
 The bindings are sewn, instead of glued.
 The leather is actual grain leather, not leather that has been pressed into a mold.
 Red dye is injected into the pages so the gold edges retain their gloss.
 Gold foil is actually melted onto the pages.
 In summary, you are purchasing an individually crafted work of art, not an assembly line mold.
 Since each premium leather Bible is individually crafted, they also have individual character.
 Each Bible is therefore unique.
 Stitching (a lot of which has been done by hand) can vary, red dye lines vary, gold luster varies, color and texture of leather and paper may vary-guaranteeing, in essence that your Bible is unique and individually crafted.
 Your goatskin or calfskin Bible is a unique work of art.
 There will be none other exactly similar.
 Let us provide a common example.
 Natural Goatskin bindings are available from Schuyler, Allan & Cambridge Bibles.
-Every now and then a customer will contact us and report the existence of an alleged blemish on the shell.
+Every now and then a customer will contact us and report the existence of an alleged blemish on the leather cover.
 The blemish usually amounts to an irregular line or circle, which doesn’t follow the grain.
 The answer to this is that Natural Goatskin is the only leather binding which is not pressed into a mold.
 All other Bibles are molded under heat and pressure to produce a uniform grain (like a waffle iron).
-With a natural grain Bible what you have on your Bible is the actual hide of the goat that was wandering the hills of Nigeria.
+With a natural grain Bible what you have on your Bible is the actual hide of the goat that was wandering the hills of Nigeria or South India.
 If the goat rubbed against barbed wire or was bitten by a wasp or asp, these marks are retained on the leather.
 These alleged blemishes actually attest to the authenticity of the Bible in question.